 As a Senior Fellow at Families USA, Stan Dorn plays a leading role in a broad range of projects, with a special focus on coverage innovations and federal strategies to lower prescription drug prices and improve drug development.

-Stan Dorn is widely seen as a leading national expert on Medicaid, CHIP, and the Basic Health Program; the individual insurance market; innovative strategies for enrollment and retention; coverage for children, laid-off workers, justice-involved populations, and people with disabilities; state options for coverage expansion and delivery-system reform; and the intersection of tax and health coverage systems.
-Mr. Dorn has worked at both the state and federal levels for more than 30 years on health care issues, typically focusing on low-income and other vulnerable populations.
+For more than 30 years, Mr. Dorn has worked at both the state and federal levels on health care issues, typically those focusing on low-income and other vulnerable populations.
+He is widely seen as a leading national expert on Medicaid, CHIP, and the Basic Health Program; the individual insurance market; innovative strategies for enrollment and retention; coverage for children, laid-off workers, justice-involved populations, and people with disabilities; state options for coverage expansion and delivery-system reform; and the intersection of tax and health coverage systems.

-Mr. Dorn is a graduate of Harvard College and the University of California Berkeley School of Law.
+Stan received his BA from Harvard College and his JD from the University of California at Berkeley School of Law.